DawidSzpener/Ripicipi/README.md

 # TODO
 - add lazyloading to the app
 - add infinite scrollbar to the app
+- creator's profile picture (add new form field where you choose the creator, default is guest)
+- delete, update (update or delete a recipe in a special authorized route)
 - fix categories on navbar, categories should appear with animation
-- creators profile pictures (add new form field where you choose the creator, default is guest)
-- delete, update (update or delete a recipe in a special authorized route)
 - update class names to BAM (use sass and bam instead of normal css)
 - favourite dishes (new container where you create your own profile with favourite dishes you submitted)

-rolada z kurczaka i pesto
-budyn kajmakowy